-The Directors do not recommend the payment of any dividend in respect of the Year (2021: HK1.5 cents per ordinary share).
+The Directors do not recommend the payment of any dividend in respect of the Year (2022: Nil).

 BUSINESS REVIEW

 A review of the Group's business and a discussion and analysis of the Group's performance during the Year, along with the material factors affecting its financial results and position are included in the sections headed "Chairman's Statement" on pages 4 to 5 and "Management Discussion and Analysis" on pages 6 to 11 of this annual report which forms part of this director's report.